CS1115/CS5002 Lab 6

 By now, you should have checked your chosen topic with me: check it with me now, if you haven't already done so.
 I will want to be convinced that your topic is ambitious enough to warrant a 'project' that will last until the end of term.
 (E.g. a single page is unlikely to be ambitious enough unless it is divided into interesting subpages.
 It might be better to build a multi-page web site.)
 Remember, this is 25% of the marks for this module.

-If you do not agree your topic with me, your topic will be the default topic which, this year, is the geography of the Azores Islands.
+If you do not agree your topic with me, your topic will be the default topic which, this year, is the Brazilian presidential election.

 If you submit a web site whose topic is neither the default nor agreed with me, it will be given a mark of zero.